imprvhub/gitset-desktop/README.md

 ## License

-For more information regarding licensing please read the [Terms and Conditions](https://gitset.dev/terms) on the GitSet website.
+For more information regarding licensing please read the [Terms and Conditions](https://gitset.dev/terms) on the Gitset website.